tomros766/pollution_server/README.md

 Pollution server
 =====

-An OTP application developed as a continuous lab classes on Erlang and Elixir progeamming course.
+An OTP application developed as a continuous lab classes project on Erlang and Elixir programming course.

 The application provides server allowing to measure pollution levels from different measuring stations.